nikolalsvk/blog/content/blog/how-to-upload-file-in-react/index.md

 - how to work with [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) interface and `fetch` to upload one or multiple files,
 - how to show a simple upload indicator in the UI,
 - how to iterate over `FileList` with a neat trick,
-- and how to efficiently use Uploadcare React Widget to upload data without writing much code.
+- and how to efficiently use Uploadcare File Uploader to upload data without writing much code.

 I hope you enjoyed and learned something from this post.
 All the code you've seen here is at the [GitHub repository here](https://github.com/nikolalsvk/react-file-upload/) and there's a [live playground here](https://codesandbox.io/p/github/nikolalsvk/react-file-upload/main).